vault27/Foundation/paloalto.md

     - Domains are excluded
     - Domains are included
     - Excluded or included based on the access route
+- All interaction between the GlobalProtect components occurs over an SSL/TLS connection

 ### Configuration workflow